The Top 100 People Positively Influencing Jewish Life, 2018

 Individual vs. Organization

-Inevitably, any list recognizing those who have positively influenced Jewish life will include the “usual suspects,” well-known leaders and officials of governments, organizations, and institutions.
+Inevitably, any list recognizing those that have positively influenced Jewish life will include the “usual suspects,” well-known leaders and officials of governments, organizations, and institutions.
 Like it or not, bureaucracy is part of the fabric of our society, feeding and supporting Jewish life around the globe, and it is that fabric that provides strength and cohesion to our disparate Jewish population.

 Not all the names on the J100 were included for the same reason.
 Some are being honored for their personal contributions, others for their work at the organizations or nations they head.
 Some on the J100 are long established stars, others newcomers.

 Like in any dynamic entity and living organism, we included both stalwart leaders with deep roots holding the foundation, while also introducing new branches that will lead us into the future.

 This type of list – “The top 100 people who have positively influenced Jewish life” – has its inherent challenges.
 First, what defines “positive”?
 What some consider positive, others consider destructive.
 Jews notoriously disagree on what positive impact means.
 Fully cognizant of the controversy such a list could stir, we approached the creation of this list with a particular strategy, infused with a sense of humility and respect, to be as all-inclusive as possible while maintaining our integrity.
 This list should not be seen as an endorsement of anyone or any entity and way of thinking; rather, the people on this list are a reflection of the rich and broad spectrum of Jewish life – those who have positively contributed and helped shape the Jewish future.